Shazam2morrow/hacktips/Web/secure-headers/hsts.md

 ## Recommendations

-A web application should instruct web browsers to only access the application using an encrypted HTTPS channel.
-For that, HSTS should be enabled by adding a response header with the name `Strict-Transport-Security` and the value `max-age=expireTime`, where `expireTime` is the time in seconds that browsers should remember that the site should only be accessed using HTTPS.
+The application should instruct web browsers to only access the application using HTTPS.
+To do this, enable HTTP Strict Transport Security (HSTS) by adding a response header with the name `Strict-Transport-Security` and the value `max-age=expireTime`, where `expireTime` is the time in seconds that browsers should remember that the site should only be accessed using HTTPS.
+Consider adding the `includeSubDomains` flag if appropriate.

-It is also recommended to set the expiration time of STS directive for at least 3 months period.
-Such an approach should limit the time windows for potential eavesdropping attack during which a malefactor could try to intercept transmitted unencrypted data.

-To apply the policy to all subdomains, the `includeSubDomains` flag could also be utilized.
-As an additional security measure, the domain should be submitted to an [HSTS preload service](https://hstspreload.org/).
+Note that because HSTS is a TOFU protocol, a user who has never accessed the application will never have seen the HSTS header, and will therefore still be vulnerable to SSL stripping attacks.
+To mitigate this risk, you can optionally add the `preload` flag to the HSTS header, and [submit the domain for review by browser vendors](https://hstspreload.org/).

 ## References